missionpinball/mpf-docs/docs/config/segment_displays.md

 text when the variable value changes.
 This is a convenient way to persist player variables (e.g. score) without having to continually push updates.

-!!! warning: Can cause memory bloat
+!!! warning "Can cause memory bloat"

         Using the "stack" method for updates will create a new event subscriber for each entry, so misusing the segment_display_player and sending manual updates will cause hundreds or thousands of subscribers to be created, which can cause lag and memory issues.

         In a future release of MPF **"replace" will become the default setting** because it is more aligned with how most people implement their segment_display_player.

         If you know what you're doing and want to use "stack", you should set it explicitly in your config to prevent errors when the default changes to "replace".

         If you are unsure or don't know which to use, use "replace".

 ### use_dots_for_commas: